 Eric also put to rest the "former Christian" claim and showed that it is nonsensical.
 (Dehler's son showed some venom in the question and answer section — teaching a child that there is no God, no Heaven, no Hell, we're all just evolved pond scum is nothing short of child abuse in my view.)
-Watch for numerous arbitrary assertions, outright falsehoods, Dehler's lack of knowledge about what biblical creationists actually belive, and subtle ad hominems.
-There was an ad hominem at the end where Dehler made a claim to the effect that there's something wrong with people who believe in the Genesis Flood because it's been "disproved", which is also fallacious.
+Watch for numerous arbitrary assertions, outright falsehoods, Dehler's lack of knowledge about what biblical creationists actually believe, and subtle ad hominems.
+There was also an ad hominem at the end where Dehler made a claim to the effect that there's something wrong with people who believe in the "disproved" Genesis Flood, which is also fallacious.
 People like this claim to promote "reason" (as if being an atheist means one is logical while the Christian is not, another fallacy), but their logic skills are frequently in the gully.

 The famous Ken Ham vs. Bill Nye debate is something that I'll be drawing from frequently in this article, since it was viewed by millions of people.
 (We don't hear about how the alleged "Science Guy" was previously challenged to a debate with scientists at Answers In Genesis, which went unanswered.)
 It was poorly structured, enabling Nye to use sneaky debate tactics such as the elephant hurling fallacy.
 He even insulted the state of Kentucky with falsehoods.
 Dr. White had some interesting comments about that debate.
 By the way, Nye went against the advice from Eugenie Scott to evolutionists not to debate creationists, because we're a bunch of liars.
 Of course, making that kind of blanket assertion without evidence (a frequent trick to stir emotions instead of using reason) makes her the liar.
 Oh, wait!
 She's already been caught being less than honest, so Scott should know about lying.
-(Generally, atheists are reluctant to debate skilled creationists nowadays, as Fergus Mason of (ir)RationalWiki has shown.)
+Generally, atheists are reluctant to debate skilled creationists nowadays.

-If you consider yourself skilled at the keyboard, written debates happen on the Internet.
+Written debates happen on the Internet, useful to keyboard warriors.
 They can take a long time to conduct as well as read.
 (In this debate on King James Onlyism, respondents had several hours in which to reply.)
 Can you imagine the apostle Paul living today and doing an online written debate?

 For that matter, there can be debates via Web cameras and such.
-From what I've seen, there isn't much that is structured about them, and I quickly lost interest.
+From what I've seen, they are unstructured, and I quickly lost interest in seeing any more.